 In recent years, Dr. Hay has become interested in Integrative Medicine and has pursued his certification as a Veterinary Acupuncturist.
 His wife Pam is a retired college professor at Davidson College and they have two adult children.
 Dr. Hay is active in several community organizations including the Davidson Housing Coalition and the Davidson Lands Conservancy.
 When not at work, his favorite pastimes are hiking and traveling.

-Dr. Jodi Werfal is a veterinarian and co-owner, as well as the medical director, at TotalBond Veterinary Hospital at Bethel.
+Dr. Jodi Werfal is a Veterinarian and Co-Owner, at TotalBond Veterinary Hospital at Bethel.
 Her interest in veterinary medicine began during a mentor program in high school and she went on to obtain a degree in Veterinary Technology in 1984.
 She graduated from Louisiana State University with her Doctor of Veterinary Medicine degree in 1991 and has been working with TotalBond Veterinary Hospitals.
 In 1994, she because the director of TotalBond Veterinary Care at Bethel, formerly Bethel Animal HealthCare Hospital.
 Her professional area of interest includes all aspects of small animal surgery, including laser surgery.

 Dr. Werfal is enjoys being active in community projects and currently shares her home with her husband Greg, who is also a veterinarian.
 She has two daughters, both of whom are currently attending college.
 In her spare time, Dr. Werfal enjoys hiking, gardening, traveling, and tending to the family's menagerie of pets.